 Now Dolly Wink isn’t the easiest to get hold of in the UK (or probably where ever you are), so the question is is this worth it?
 The answer, quite possibly yes.
 Now I’ll preface this by saying I love reviewing mascaras and rarely revisit the same ones as I want to try something new for the blog all the time, but when I think back to favourites pre-blogging that I repurchased over and over, this would be a contender for knocking off the likes of Hypnose Drama from Lancome which til this day is still the best mascara I’ve ever used.
 Now when I picked this up in Kuala Lumpur it converted to being around £12.80 – I’m prone to buying mascaras in the £20 price bracket, and to buy this via Amazon in the UK it’s coming in at around £18 / £15 from Yes Style.

 Dolly Wink Volume Mascara Applied

 (Eyeshadow is the Natasha Denona Love Palette for anyone wondering!)

 Am I going to buy it again?
-No probably not but only because the mascara-reviewer in me has a drawer full of other mascaras (one of which was also purchased on the same trip!) to try and I’ll always be looking for content with something new for the next blog post.
-But if you love a volumising mascara and you’ve been wanting to try some J-Beauty, or Asian beauty in general then this is a fabulous mascara to start with.
+No, probably not but only because the mascara-reviewer in me has a drawer full of other mascaras (one of which was also purchased on the same trip!) to try and I’ll always be looking for content with something new for the next blog post.
+But if you love a volumising mascara and you’ve been wanting to try some J-Beauty, or Asian beauty in general then the Dolly Wink Volume Mascara is a fabulous mascara to start with.
 I am however going to covet this until it’s very last drop.